wakatara/gork/README.md

 - ✅ **Somewhat Sophisticated Parser**: Natural language command processing
   - Handles complex commands like "put letter in mailbox", "look at white house"
   - Multi-word object resolution ("kitchen window", "white house")
-  - "IT" reference tracking (the last mentioned object)
+  - "it" reference tracking (the last mentioned object)
-  - 684 vocabulary words from the original game
+  - ~685 vocabulary words from the original game
   - understands synonyms (and multiple terms for the same object or verb action)

 - ✅ **Complete Synonym Support**: All classic shortcuts work